microsoft/WhatTheHack/001-IntroToKubernetes/Student/Challenge-11.md

 ## Success Criteria

 1. Show logs for the containers running in your cluster.
-2. Demonstrate that you can log into a running container and issue bash commands.
+2. Demonstrate that you can login to a running container and issue bash commands.
 3. Show Azure Monitor working.
 4. Show Kibana dashboards working.